Applicable plans

 Item Identifier

-Every Item in each collection has an item identifier by default.
+Every Item in each list has an item identifier by default.
 With the help of formula fields, it is now possible to visualize individual ID's for your items.
 This works in a pretty easy way: Click "+ Add" at the very bottom of the item details and then "Custom field after that" scroll to "Item Identifier" and click on it.

 You could click "Create" and save it like that.
 Or to individualize the IDs, even more, you can add more information to that field.
 You could create individual billing IDs for example.